Education in India

 Radiation Oncologist - How to become a Radiation Oncologist

-Radiation Oncologist is a specialist doctors who is responsible to take care of those cancer patients who are undergoing radiation treatment.
+Radiation Oncologist is specialist doctors who are responsible to take care of those cancer patients who are undergoing radiation treatment.
 They develop and prescribe each cancer patient's treatment plan.
 These professionals make it sure that every treatment is given accurately.
 They monitor the patient's progress and adjust their treatment to make sure that the cancer patients get quality care throughout their treatment process.

-To discharge their duties with utmost perfection the prospective Radiation oncologist required highest level of professional knowledge about the filed and condition they are going to work in the coming time.
-For that the need proper education and training in their respective field which can only be achieved by doing professionally designed diploma/degree courses.
+To discharge their duties with utmost perfection the prospective Radiation oncologist required the highest level of professional knowledge about the filed and condition they are going to work in the coming time.
+For that, they need proper education and training in their respective field which can only be achieved by doing professionally designed diploma/degree courses.
 So to be in this profession one has to undergo one or more of the ahead given courses.
+To become Radiation Oncologist one has to undergo one or more of the following Courses

 1. B.Sc in Applied Physics or any Equivalent Degree.

-2. MBBS
+2. MBBS.

-Eligibility
+Radiation Oncologist Eligibility

 1. Educational Qualification

-To be eligible to join B. Sc in Applied Physics - a Bachelor degree in applied Sciences - or MBBS- a professional degree in Medicine and Surgery- one should be 10+2 with Biology, Physics and Chemistry as main subjects with 50% marks from some highly rated collages providing this course.
+To be eligible to join B. Sc in Applied Physics - a Bachelor degree in applied Sciences - or MBBS- a professional degree in Medicine and Surgery- one should be 10+2 with Biology, Physics and Chemistry as main subjects with 50% marks from some highly rated colleges providing this course.

 How to become a Radiation Oncologist?